City of Lansing

 Role & Governance Mandate

-As an At-Large Council Member, Brown exercised legislative judgment and fiduciary oversight through formal votes, committee review, and open-meeting deliberation.
-The role required evaluating legal compliance, fiscal impacts, operational feasibility, and community outcomes across policy decisions, public financing actions, and investment authorizations affecting the city as a whole.
+As a Lansing City Council Member At-Large, Brown exercised legislative judgment and fiduciary oversight through formal votes, committee review, and deliberation conducted in public session.
+The role required evaluating legal compliance, fiscal impact, operational feasibility, and community outcomes associated with ordinances, public financing actions, intergovernmental agreements, and investment authorizations affecting the city as a whole.

 Key Decisions & Outcomes